efabless/openlane2/docs/source/contributors/docs.md

 ```

 :::{note}
-Also, when documenting micrometer-based variables, use the actual unicode character "µ", not "u", to avoid potential confusion.
+Also, when documenting micrometer-based variables, use the actual Unicode character "µ", not "u", to avoid potential confusion.
 It's Alt+230 on Windows, Alt+M on macOS and on Linux, press the Compose Key then type `mu`.
 :::

 ### Taking screenshots